BubbleSquish/Bible-Fun/README.md

 ### 📜 [**Ladder‑Day‑Saints.md**](https://github.com/BubbleSquish/Bible-Fun/blob/main/Biblical/Other/Ladder-Day-Saints.md)

-> *“Yeshua in America — warnings from the resurrected Christ in the Book of Mormon.”*
+> *“Yeshua (Jesus) in America — warnings from the resurrected Christ in the Book of Mormon.”*

 Direct quotes from Jesus in **3 Nephi**.
 🛑 Pride, secret societies, false churches.